Katello/katello.org/docs/user_guide/content_hosts/index.md

 To apply errata, search for the errata you want and select the checkbox beside each errata.
 Then click "Apply Selected" at the top right.

+The "Show From" filters what applicable errata to show:

+* Current Environment - Shows only Applicable Errata available in the Host's Content View & Lifecycle Environment.
+* Previous Environment - Shows Applicable Errata that are available from the Host's Content View but in the previous Lifecycle Environment.
+Promoting the Content View Version from that previous Lifecycle Environment to the current Lifecycle Environment for this Host would cause all Applicable Errata shown to then be available.
+* Library Synced Content - Shows Applicable Errata which have been synced to the Library.
+This shows you what is applicable even when the Errata have not been published into a Content View.
+All applicable Errata are shown regardless of availability to the Content Host.

 ## Change Host Collection Asssignments

 To change Host Collection assignments for a Content Host, navigate to: Hosts > Content Hosts > Select Content Host > Host Collections